apache/incubator-kie-tools/README.md

-given image, we need to annotate the test specific or the entire feature with the image name, for example, we have the common tests that needs to run against almost all images, instead to add the same tests for every image feature, we create a common feature and annotate it with the images we want that specific test or feature to run, a example can be found on [this common test](tests/features/common.feature) For example, suppose you are working on a new feature and add tests to cover your changes.
+given image, we need to annotate the test specific or the entire feature with the image name, for example, we have the common tests that needs to run against almost all images, instead to add the same tests for every image feature, we create a common feature and annotate it with the images we want that specific test or feature to run, an example can be found on [this common test](tests/features/common.feature) For example, suppose you are working on a new feature and add tests to cover your changes.
 You don't want to run all existing tests, this can be easily done by adding the **@wip** tag on the behave test that you are creating.